Meet Our Keratoconus Specialist in Kelowna, British Columbia

 Specific ocular diseases, such as retinitis pigmentosa, vernal keratoconjunctivitis and retinopathy of prematurity, as well as some systemic conditions (Down syndrome, Ehlers-Danlos syndrome, Leber's congenital amaurosis and osteogenesis imperfecta) are also associated with this corneal abnormality.

-Our Keratoconus Specialist in Kelowna, BC has years of experience identifying the various levels of keratoconus and other corneal conditions.
+Our Keratoconus Specialist in Kelowna, British Columbia has years of experience identifying the various levels of keratoconus and other corneal conditions.

 Symptoms of Keratoconus